The Rise of Quantum Computing: What You Need to Know in 2026

 At its core, quantum computing is a new way of processing information.
 Think about the computer you’re using right now.
 It uses bits to store and process data, with each bit representing either a 0 or a 1.
 It’s a simple, binary system that has powered the digital age.

-Furthermore, qubits can become “entangled,” meaning the state of one instantly influences the other—regardless of the distance between them.apart they are.
+Furthermore, qubits can become entangled, meaning the state of one instantly influences the other regardless of how far apart they are.
 This combination of superposition and entanglement allows quantum computers to perform an exponentially greater number of calculations in parallel.
 While adding more bits to a classical computer doubles its processing power, adding qubits to a quantum computer increases its power exponentially.

 Quantum Computing vs. Classical Computing: A Simple Analogy